Real Estate M&A Activity in Europe, Middle East and Africa: a tale of two regions

 However, certain sectors in Europe are poised for continued growth.
 "Within asset classes, there is a clear shift away from offices and towards residential, for example, multifamily, student housing, co-living, and also a further increase in the logistics and semi-industrial asset class.
 This is clearly driven through demographic and societal change; i.e. remote work and e-commerce," Nicolas adds.

-This shift in investor focus aligns with the findings of PwC's own research, as Nicolas points out: "According to our PwC / ULI Emerging Trends report, the top 5 relates to data centers, energy infrastructure, residential (PRS & student housing) and logistics.
+This shift in investor focus aligns with the findings of PwC's research, as Nicolas points out: "According to our PwC / ULI Emerging Trends report, the top 5 relate to data centres, energy infrastructure, residential (PRS & student housing) and logistics.
 Offices do not make the TOP20."

-“We have seen a rather wide bid-ask spread over the last 24 months with lower deal volume as a result, the expected lower interest rate will likely lead to compressing property yields again, deal volume will likely get a boost in case that spread narrows again.”
+“We have seen a rather wide bid-ask spread over the last 24 months, with lower deal volume as a result.
+The expected lower interest rate will likely lead to compressing property yields again, deal volume will likely get a boost in case the spread narrows again.”

 You may also be interested in